jetty-project/jetty-load-generator/README.md

 The responseTime exposed using ResponseTimeListener is the time taken just before 1. and 9.

+#### Latency Time

+The latencyTime exposed using LatencyTimeListener is the time taken just before 2. and 6.

 ### Exposed results
 The LoadGenerator start a collector server you can query to get some informations as: